+How often is the unchallenged boss’s decision correct?
+Far from all the time if a study by the Rotterdam School of Management is to be believed.
 The report found that projects led by junior managers were more likely to be successful than those that had a senior boss in charge, because other employees felt far more able to voice their opinions and give critical feedback.

 Sarah Biggerstaff, a lecturer in leadership at Yale School of Management in Connecticut, says that companies simply have to work hard to allow staff to question their senior bosses’ decisions without any fear of reprisal.

 “It can be challenging to give feedback if there is a culture of fear around the office,” she says.